alexander-ferzola/va.gov-team/platform/product-management/product-outline-template.md

 ---

 ## Overview
-*After you've explored the problem and through testing / hypothesis have identified the ideal solution, write up one sentence describing the solution you'll be creating.*
+*Streamlining the Veteran application routing experience by improving the How to Apply Wizard to be an authenticated tool accessible through the how to apply page and eligibility on Vet EDU homepage.*

 ## Problem Statement
 *In a couple of sentences, describe the Who, What, Why, and Where of the challenge / pain point you seek to address.
-[Here's a sample problem statement definition activity you can try on your team to help generate this](https://www.atlassian.com/team-playbook/plays/problem-framing)*

-*Follow your problem description up with a "How might we... _______" statement re-framing that challenge as an opportunity.
-Don't hint too much at what the solution might be, you should have enough of a focal point here to guide your ideas, but plenty of freedom to think laterally and innovatively as you experiment and prototype later.*
+Who: Veterans and their family members
+What:  Looking for the correct education application forms to apply for from the Va.Gov Education section
+Why: The current wizard is long-documented as a pain point in the application experience; the design component is also deprecated in Va.Gov's design system.
+Where: Replacing the functionality of the how to apply wizard that appears on edu's how to apply section and eligibility

 ## Desired User Outcomes

-- *Why would a user want to use this?*
-- *With this problem solved, what should users be able to do/achieve that they couldn't before?*
+Overall faster, easier, and more accurate application routing experience for a Veteran or their family member coming to this site, looking to apply for benefits

 ## Undesired User Outcomes

+Further confusing prospective applicants or pushing them down the wrong path

 ## Desired Business Outcomes

-- *Why would your business want this to exist?*
-- *With this problem solved, what should your business be able to do/achieve that they couldn't before?*
+Increased access to education benefit opportunities; better overall Veteran education journey experience

 ## Undesired Business Outcomes